-Through this share offer, we are seeking capital to enable us to complete the installation of 972 kW of solar PV across 10 schools and to enable us to repay some existing investors.
+Through this share offer, we are seeking capital to enable us to complete the installation of nearly 800 kW of solar PV across 7 roofs, including 6 schools and to enable us to repay some existing investors.
 We also have a larger pipeline of solar PV projects coming through that we want to raise capital for.

 You can invest anywhere between £100 and £100,000.
-By buying shares you will become a member of Bath & West Community Energy (f you are not already) and will be able to play a part in the organisation to the level that suits you, from voting at our AGM to standing for election to our Board.
+By buying shares you will become a member of Bath & West Community Energy (if you are not already) and there will be opportunities for you to play a part in the organisation to the level that suits you, from voting at our AGM to standing for election to our Board.
 We have democratic decision-making built into our structure, with a requirement to operate on the basis of one member, one vote.

-We are transparent, for example providing a clear statement of director earnings on our website or working on an open book basis with our partners, or making key documents like business plans, key policies and annual accounts easily available via our website.
+We are transparent, for example providing a clear statement of director earnings on our website or working on an open book basis with our partners, or making key documents like business plans, key policies and annual accounts easily available via the www.bwce.coop/transparency page of our website.
 We also involve our members in strategic decisions wherever possible, for example around the development of our business plan or the development and adoption of key policies.
-There are also increasingly opportunities to support our work in communities across our area through our Supporters Network.
-For more information see our website at www.bwce.coop/supporters-network/.
+There are also increasingly opportunities to support our work in communities across our area through volunteering.